 Common friction points to address:

-• Complex forms - Simplify to ask only what’s absolutely necessary at each stage
+- Complex forms - Simplify to ask only what's necessary at each stage

-One e-commerce client was struggling with a leaky sales funnel at the checkout stage.
-By adding a simple exit-intent popup offering live chat help, they recovered 23% of abandoning customers.
+One e-commerce client was struggling with a leaky sales funnel at checkout.
+By adding a simple exit-intent pop-up offering live chat help, they recovered 23% of abandoned customers.

 Remember, a 10% improvement in funnel efficiency can often mean a 30%+ improvement in bottom-line revenue, since the effects compound through each stage.